-For interval estimation, de-biased Lasso produced the best coverage, which is about the same as the nominal level, for both true and false covariates.
-And the average length for both are approximately the same.
-This observation is consistent to our previous discussion.
-For the true covariates, BCS yields almost 95\% coverage; in contrast, Bayesian Lasso yields a very low coverage due to the effect of over-shrinkage.
+For interval estimation, de-biased Lasso produced high quality confidence intervals.
+For both true and false covariates, it produced about the same length confidence intervals, and the coverage rates of these confidence intervals were about the same as the nominal level.
+This observation is consistent with our previous discussion.
+For the true covariates, BCS yields almost 95\% converge; in contrast, Bayesian Lasso yields a very low coverage due to the effect of over-shrinkage.
 For the false covariates, both BCS and Bayesian Lasso produced 100\% coverage with very narrow credible intervals.
 Hence, they don't hold the long-run frequency coverage for the false predictors.
 These discoveries agree with our theoretical results.
 The de-biased Lasso yields wider intervals for the false covariates, as it cannot incorporate the model sparsity information into the construction of confidence intervals.

-The performance of BCS for the cases of independent and dependent covariates are quite consistent, except that for the independent case, our proposed method tends to select a smaller value of $\gamma$ and, as a consequence, the posterior $L_1$-error of the false covariates tends to be larger than for the dependent case.
-This is reasonable, as the high spurious correlation requires higher penalization for the multiplicity adjustment.
+The performance of BCS for the cases of independent and dependent covariates are quite consistent, except that the proposed method tends to select a smaller value of $\gamma$ for the independent case and, as a consequence, the posterior $L_1$-error of the false covariates tends to be larger than for the dependent case.
+This is reasonable, as the high spurious correlation requires a higher penalty for the multiplicity adjustment.